bomonike/bomonike.github.io/it-films.md

 Star Trek is one of the most recognizable and influential science fiction franchises in pop culture.

+"The Inner Light” episode of Star Trek Next Generation remains for me the most memorable and heartfelt show of any TV show ever.
+[<a target="_blank" href="https://www.youtube.com/watch?v=lZpZfJC21lM">The Art of Storytelling</a>]

 Star Trek began with the original television series in 1966 about the starship USS Enterprise exploring the galaxy in the 23rd century: "To go where no man has gone before."

 Creator Gene Roddenberry was inspired by classic adventure tales and sought to explore philosophical and social issues through futuristic storytelling.